Weight: Men – 221g Women – 192g

 Our first venture into shoe reviews kicks off with the Endorphin Speed from Saucony.
-I received a shout from Rob, “do I want to do some shoe reviews?”
+I received a shout from Rob, do I want to do some shoe reviews?
 I love new shoes so much, instantly the answer was yes.
 But what shoes to review?
-Well that was left to the Running Bible Community, you guys voted and I got to pick a pair from the top 5.
+Well, that was left to the Running Bible Community, you guys voted and I got to pick a pair from the top five.

 When the shoes arrived at The Running Bible HQ it didn’t take me long to go and collect them.
-Back home and out of the box I’m looking at these shoes and I’m thinking, they don’t look very nice, coming from a long list of absolutely beautiful Nike running shoes in a million colourways I couldn’t help but be disappointed by the way they looked.
+Back home and out of the box I’m looking at these shoes, and I’m thinking they don’t look very nice.
+Coming from a long list of absolutely beautiful Nike running shoes in a million colourways, I couldn’t help but be disappointed by the way they looked.
 I tend to go for a more subtle colourway, so the bright highlights did nothing for me.
-I know its subjective but if I hadn’t been reviewing them I know for sure I wouldn’t buy them as a result.
-Only 1 other colourway exists and I couldn’t find them for sale anywhere.
+I know it’s subjective, but if I hadn’t been reviewing them, I know for sure I wouldn’t buy them as a result.
+Only one other colourway exists, and I couldn’t find them for sale anywhere.

-First impressions over, little bit of disappointment put behind me, and without hesitation they’re on my feet, instantly they feel comfortable.
-The ‘FORMFIT’ upper is a breathable engineered mesh with a 3D printed structure where it’s needed most, through the long runs they were very comfortable on feet, the lacing system was robust and felt great, they are padded in the tongue and collar and I didn’t find my feet getting hot at all.
-It really felt like I’d added another comfy pair of socks to my feet.
-I take an 8.5 and wore an 8.5 and the fit was perfect.
+First impressions over, little bit of disappointment put behind me, and without hesitation they’re on my feet.
+Instantly they feel comfortable.
+The ‘FORMFIT’ upper is a breathable engineered mesh with a 3D printed structure where it’s needed most.
+Through the long runs they were very comfortable on my feet.
+The lacing system was robust and felt great.
+They are padded in the tongue and collar and I didn’t find my feet getting hot at all.
+It really felt like I’d added another comfy pair of socks.
+I take an 8.5 and wore an 8.5, and the fit was perfect.

-The literature goes onto talk about their ‘Speedroll’ “an always forward geometry, a propulsive ride that’s unique to Saucony – feeling instantly responsive and natural at the same time”.
-These are quite the statements from Saucony, running in these felt so natural like I had been wearing them for the last 10 years, on my speed sessions they were fast, not snappy like a carbon shoe would be and this is a result of being creative with materials.
+The literature goes onto talk about their ‘Speedroll’, “an always forward geometry, a propulsive ride that’s unique to Saucony – feeling instantly responsive and natural at the same time”.
+These are quite the statements from Saucony.
+Running in these felt so natural, like I had been wearing them for the last ten years.
+On my speed sessions they were fast, not snappy like a carbon shoe would be, and this is a result of being creative with materials.
 Carbon fibre plates are the talk of the running community, and these exist in the pricier Endorphin Pro.
-What we have here is a Nylon plate which is much more forgiving than the carbon equivalent, but it’s still quick and that nylon plate helped me retain my form even when my legs became tired.
+What we have here is a nylon plate which is much more forgiving than the carbon equivalent, but it’s still quick.
+That nylon plate helped me retain my form, even when my legs became tired.

-I ran over 50 miles in these, I covered everything from intervals through to the long slow runs, when I was thinking about how I sum these shoes up, how do I convey my feelings for these shoes so everyone gets the message, well you’ve heard the expression jack of all trades, master of none?
+I ran over 50 miles in these.
+I covered everything from intervals through to the long slow runs.
+When I was thinking about how I sum these shoes up, how do I convey my feelings for these shoes, so everyone gets the message?
+Well, you’ve heard the expression, “Jack of all trades, master of none”?
 It’s a somewhat similar story, but they’re a master of quite a lot.
 I’d happily lace up to log the training miles and I’d happily lace up on the start line of a 10k, half marathon or even the whole 26 miles.
-They’re genuinely fast and keep you fast even when you’re tired.
+They’re genuinely fast and keep you fast, even when you’re tired.
 They are comfortable way beyond expectations.
 They felt so good to run in and they helped me progress as a runner, injury free, pain free, no blisters, niggles or anything negative.
-If someone said to me have you seen these Saucony’s they’re decent you should try them, I’d take 1 look and walk straight past, and that makes me want to look at myself because I would have missed out on a great great pair of shoes.
+If someone said to me, “Have you seen these Saucony’s?
+They’re decent, you should try them”, I’d take one look and walk straight past, and that makes me want to look at myself because I would have missed out on a great pair of shoes.
 I do wish that there was a wider choice of colourways available.